unawesome/oiva-back/frontend.md

 # Frontend

+At first navigate to frontend directory.

 ## Yarn

 One way to install all dependencies and libraries using Yarn.
 It's a dependency management software.
 You can install Yarn from NPM using command: `npm i yarn`

 After you have installed Yarn, you can install all dependecies with following commands:

-`yarn add --save-dev parcel-bundler @types/react @types/react-dom`

-`yarn add react react-dom`
+`yarn install`

+Command above will install all dependencies from package.json.

 ## Starting application

-Navigate to frontend directory and then run command:
+Run command:

 `yarn run start`